 Cloverleigh Farm is happy to provide a greater sense of place and an outdoor learning environment where students can catch a glimpse into the life of a diversified small-scale vegetable farm and even source their fall vegetables from the farm with a student CSA share.

-In an effort to make locally-grown and sustainably-grown produce accessible and affordable to students, Cloverleigh Farm began offering a fall student share in its Mansfield location.
-Intended to serve students from UConn and Eastern, this small-sized share is only $125 for 8 weeks (late Sept-mid November) of produce and can help get those who are just learning about our food system become involved in the
+In an effort to make locally-grown and sustainably-grown produce accessible and affordable to students, Cloverleigh Farm began offering a fall student share in its Columbia location.
+Intended to serve students from UConn and Eastern, this small-sized share is only $225 for 8 weeks (Sept-Oct) of produce and can help get those who are just learning about our food system become involved in the local food scene.

 Yale visits: Harvest support crew August 2017